ppi/docs/en/book/application.rst

 Skeleton Application
 ====================

-The skeleton application is a fully-functional application that we have pre-built for you to get up and running as quickly as possible.
+The skeleton application is an app for you to get up and running as quickly as possible.
 Inside you'll find the PHP libraries (``vendor`` dir), a selection of useful modules, our recommended directory structure and some default configuration.

 First, lets review the file structure of the PPI skeleton application: